jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (4) Where a chief technical officer fails to notify the Director-General in accordance with this section, that failure does not invalidate the chief technical officer's belief that makes the organism an unwanted organism.

 ### 165 Regulations
-(1) The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
+(1) The Governor-General May from time to time, by Order in Council, make regulations for all or any of the following purposes:
   (a) prescribing the manner and content of applications for permits, registrations, and approvals under this Act:
   (b) prescribing procedures for the assessment, consideration, approval, and refusal of applications for permits, registrations, and approvals under this Act, and for the issue of such, permits, registrations, and approvals:
   (c) providing for and regulating the transfer, amendment, suspension, revocation, cancellation, or withdrawal of permits, registrations, and approvals issued under this Act:
-  (d) providing for and prescribing conditions that shall or may be attached to permits, registrations, approvals, and exemptions issued under this Act:
+  (d) providing for and prescribing conditions that shall or May be attached to permits, registrations, approvals, and exemptions issued under this Act:
   (e) requiring persons to whom or which section 43(2) applies (or any of them) to make returns of information to the Director-General:
   (f) prescribing standards for places that are required to be designated, registered, or approved under this Act or the regulations:
-  (g) providing for the registration of places that are particularly liable to harbour pests or unwanted organisms or are difficult to monitor, or that may serve as an active source of pests or unwanted organisms:
+  (g) providing for the registration of places that are particularly liable to harbour pests or unwanted organisms or are difficult to monitor, or that May serve as an active source of pests or unwanted organisms:
   (ga) prescribing technical standards for the construction, equipping, maintenance, and operation of places referred to in paragraph (g) whether required to be registered or not:
   (h) prescribing standards relating to the operators of any of the places referred to in paragraphs (f) and (g):
   (i) prescribing technical standards to be met by persons involved in the handling of diseased or pestiferous organic material: